SizeUp to 16 inches (41 cm)

-- Male and female move burrows to increase proximity during mating season.
+- Males and females move burrows to increase proximity during mating season.

 - Will stretch from adjacent burrows and intertwine bodies to spawn.

-- The male will display protective behaviors toward his female mate, keeping other competitors away.
-It may bite rivals.
+- Males display protective behaviors toward their female mate, keeping other competitors away.
+They may bite rivals.

-- Pelagic spawner: after mating, female will release fertilized eggs into the current.
+- Pelagic spawner: after mating, females will release fertilized eggs into the current.

-- After eggs hatch in current, larvae continue to float until reaching a size threshold.
-At that point, the juvenile garden eel will dig its own burrow.
+- After the eggs hatch in the current, larvae continue to float until reaching a size threshold.
+At that point, juvenile garden eels will dig their own burrow.

-- Lives in colonies which can consist of thousands of individuals each occupying its own burrow.
+- Live in colonies that can consist of thousands of individuals each occupying its own burrow.